Houston Child Support Lawyer

 the state of Texas has some general guidelines which it uses to calculate

-- If there is 1 child, 20% of the noncustodial parent’s net income
+20% of the noncustodial parent’s net income is required

-- If there are 2 children, 25% of the noncustodial parent’s net income
+25% of the noncustodial parent’s net income is required

-- If there are 3 children, 30% of the noncustodial parent’s net income
+30% of the noncustodial parent’s net income is required

-- If there are 4 children, 35% of the noncustodial parent’s net income
+35% of the noncustodial parent’s net income is required

-- If there are 5 children, 40% of the noncustodial parent’s net income
+40% of the noncustodial parent’s net income is required

 Because everyone’s situation is unique, however, your circumstance